XDC-Community/docs/get-details/wallet-integration/wallet-connect.md

 You can easly test this with a prepared demo project (full code [here](https://github.com/XDC-Community/docs/tree/main/how-to/walletconnect/walletconnect-example-dapp)).
 Just download and and install dependencies by running this commands on terminal:

+> :information_source: The demo was made base on `Node.js v16.X` version.

 ```shell
 git clone git@github.com:XDC-Community/docs.git
 cd docs/how-to/walletconnect/walletconnect-example-dapp